wency-asiaa/test/pebInstrument.rst

 ::

   > telnet 10.1.164.97
   :Q
-  1FC0		# default value, all devices are power up except for AG cameras :X unknow
+  1FC0		# default value, all devices are power up except for AG cameras :X unknown
   :S1FFF1FFF	# turn on all devices
   :Q
   1FFF
   :S0FFF0000	# turn off all devices except for the switch